-Internet Speed Test: Measure & Improve Your Internet Speed
+Internet Speed Test: How To Check Your Internet Speed In 2022

 You pay for a certain amount of Mbps (megabits) per second of upload and download speed; checking your actual upload and download speed will give you an approximate idea of how close you are to the advertised speed